cloudmesh-community/book/chapters/prg/python/python.md

 Took 1.2 seconds
 ```

-I am just giving approximate values to compare it with next execution
+I am just giving approximate values to compare it with the next execution
 but we just try to run it we will see a serious consumption of memory
-with good amount of time taken.
+with a good amount of time taken.

 ``` python
 names = ['John', 'Jack', 'Adam', 'Steve', 'Rick']